astronomer/airflow-guides/guides/airflow-wsl.md

 Install the CLI via `curl -sSL https://install.astronomer.io | sudo bash`.

 Running `astro version` will test if it's installed correctly.
 You can now navigate to your `AIRFLOW_HOME` directory and run `astro airflow init`, creating an initialized Astronomer project in that directory.
-Running `astro airlfow start` will spin up some docker containers and launch a local environment with a webserver and scheduler, which you can view in your browser at `localhost:8080`.
+Running `astro aiflow start` will spin up some docker containers and launch a local environment with a webserver and scheduler, which you can view in your browser at `localhost:8080`.
 There, you will also see your Airflow UI and your example_dag.
-Running `astro airlfow stop` will take down the containers.
+Running `astro airflow stop` will take down the containers.
 [Here](https://www.astronomer.io/docs/cli-quickstart/) is the quickstart guide for the Astro CLI if you'd like a more detailed rundown of how to get started with it.

 **Note:** If you get a Postgres error, try running `Docker pull postgres:10.1-alpine`